Notes Toward a Prehistory

 That same year, the New York State Reformatory, a juvenile detention center upstate in Elmira, listed a 24-year old Guiana-born man, Mohamed Khan, as a resident.
 Before committing his unknown crime, he had been a student at an electrical school.
 He arrived in the United States in 1928.
 Most residents at the detention center that year were white and native-born, between the ages of 17-28.
 Khan is described as “Negro,” with a father born in Asia and a mother born in British Guiana.

-Then there’s the thwarted love story implied in the entry records of Ajudhia Persaud, a student at MacGill University in Toronto and a repeat visitor to New York to see his wife Laika.
+Then there’s the thwarted love story implied in the entry records of Ajudhia Persaud, a student at McGill University in Montreal and a repeat visitor to New York to see his wife Laika.
 The couple was separated when he was deported in 1935, after his father’s naturalization was revoked in 1935, “due to error.”
 It’s unclear what this error was, whether it was a case of passing uncovered or whether it was part of the wave of citizenship rescinded after the Supreme Court ruled, in 1923, in the case of Bhagat Singh Thind, that Indians could not claim whiteness and therefore could not become citizens.

 The archives suggest many Indians from Guiana and the West Indies more broadly may have been claiming Blackness; but at least one extraoardinary one, who circumnavigated the globe, claimed whiteness, as Thind and other South Asians had in bids for citizenship.
 The U.S. Census, passport applications and naturalization petitions unfold the story of Mohaiyuddin Khan, a commercial trader who married, then divorced, a German-American woman.
 At 5’11’’, he was tall and striking, with an aquiline nose, a pointed chin and an oval face.
 His passport photos show a man who could have passed for Greek or Italian.
 Indeed, when he landed in New York in 1913, in his mid-twenties, he declared his intention to naturalize and gave his “color” as “white” and his birthplace as London.